VC-Mian/AI_VTuber/README.md

 # Project_MEI

-This is MEi an AI VTuber that interacts with Twitch viewers in real-time.
+This is MEIBO an AI VTuber that interacts with Twitch viewers in real-time.
 Inspired by Vedal who programed the AI Vtuber on Twutch, Neruo-sama, this project demonstrates the integration of large language models, real-time chat processing, and character animation to create an engaging streaming experience.

+## Personality
+   - Name: Meibo (nicknamed "Mei" or "Ei")
+   - Character: Plague Doctor
+   - Personality: Witty, sarcastic, playful, cool and composed
+   - Expertise: Medical knowledge with a dark sense of humor

+   - Trigger words to chat with Muei:
+      - meibo
+      - mei
+      - ei
+   - Not case-sensitive

 ## Features
 1. Real-time AI responses using Claude API